by: Kimberly Davis

 Special Forces Regimental First Formation & Graduation

-Once a soldier completes all five phases of the SFQC, he along with his family is invited to attend a graduation event in which the history of the Regiment will be explained.
 In addition to this, he will be a part of the formal issuing of the Green Beret.
-The coveted Special Forces tab will also be awarded and the soldier will receive an assignment to a unit.
+The coveted Special Forces tab will also be awarded, and the soldier will receive an assignment to a unit.